DiddiLeija/DiddiLeija.github.io/py_packages.md

 Hello, this is a test string that must fit into 80 spaces by line using `text_formatter.justify`.

+A "lorem ipsum" paragraph can be part of our test string:

 Lorem ipsum dolor sit amet,
 consectetur adipisicing elit, sed do